A Taxi Driver: Box office

 According to the Korean Film Council, on the first day of the release, a total of 698,090 tickets were sold, which earned US$4.5 million.
 The film was available on 1,446 screens and was shown 7,068 times across South Korea.
 By noon on the second day of its run, the film had passed the one million viewer mark.

 On the third day, the total audience doubled, attracting two million viewers.
 The viewer numbers continued to rise as the tickets sale increased to four million by the fourth day.

 A Taxi Driver has earned a total of US$30.7 million in five days with 4.38 million admissions.

 It has tied with The Admiral: Roaring Currents and The Battleship Island for the record of films which have surpassed four million viewers in the first five days of release.
 At the end of the first seven days, the film surpassed 5 million admissions.
 On the eleventh day since the opening the film recorded more than 7 million viewers.

 A Taxi Driver became the most viewed South Korean film in 2017 in less than two weeks since its premiere by attracting more than 8 million audience.
-By August 15, 2017, it has earned a total of US$62.7 million with 9.02 million admissions.
+By 15 August 2017, it has earned a total of US$62.7 million with 9.02 million admissions.

-By August 20, in just 19 days since the film was released, A Taxi Driver surpassed 10 million viewers selling 10,068,708 tickets, earning a total of US$73 million.
+By 20 August, in just 19 days since the film was released, A Taxi Driver surpassed 10 million viewers selling 10,068,708 tickets, earning a total of US$73 million.
 A Taxi Driver also became the first film of 2017 and the fifteenth Korean film overall to surpass the 10 million milestone.
 It is also Song Kang-ho's third film to have sold more than 10 million tickets.

 The film topped the South Korean box office for three consecutive weekends.
-By August 28, the film had attracted 11.4 million viewers.
-According to the film's distributor Showbox, the total attendance of the film surpassed the 12 million mark as of September 9, becoming the tenth most-watched local film of all time in South Korea.
+By 28 August, the film had attracted 11.4 million viewers.
+According to the film's distributor Showbox, the total attendance of the film surpassed the 12 million mark as of 9 September, becoming the tenth most-watched local film of all time in South Korea.

 Reactions in China

-A Taxi Driver is yet to be released in any form in China, though it received a theatrical release on September 21, 2017 in Hong Kong.
-The film has received warm responses from users on Chinese movie website Douban, where it had a high user rating.
-However at around 21:10, October 3, 2017, the film was entirely removed from the Chinese movie portal, the reason possibly being that a number of reviews had compared the film's content to the 1989 Tiananmen Square protests and massacre, which is strictly censored on media in China.
+A Taxi Driver is yet to be released in any form in China, though it received a theatrical release on 21 September 2017, in Hong Kong.
+While the film has received positive responses from Chinese audiences as well as users on their movie website Douban, it was pulled from its theaters on 3 October 2017, with the most likely reason being that a number of reviews had compared the film's content to the 1989 Tiananmen Square protests and massacre, which is strictly censored on media in China.